ratwolfzero/hopalong_python/README.md

 ### Conclusion and Insights

-Both methods effectively highlight areas of point concentration, but their applications and outcomes differ:
+Both methods (1 and 2 )effectively highlight areas of point concentration, but their applications and outcomes differ:

 - **Key Insight:**
   Despite variations in density gradients and visual contrast due to resolution or bin size, the attractor’s intrinsic geometric structure remains unchanged.
 This invariance reflects the dynamical system's behavior, independent of the chosen visualization technique.